basit-isrt/multivalued-sensitivity/README.md

-# Supplementary Information for "Sensitivity Analysis of Causal Effects in Observational Studies with Multivalued Treatments"
+# Supplementary Files for "Sensitivity Analysis of Causal Effects in Observational Studies with Multivalued Treatments (arXiv:2308.15986)"

-### Author of the Code
-- Md Abdul Basit (abasit@isrt.ac.bd)

 ## Software Versions
 - R version: 4.3.2 (2023-10-31)